 The Taliban has to go.
 If President Bush were to leave the Taliban in power, he would be doing exactly what his father did in the Gulf War.
 While the decision not to remove Saddam Hussein has strong points on both sides, there is no question that the world is a much more dangerous place because Saddam continues his reign.

 Terrorism is much more sophisticated now than it was 10 years ago, and Iraq is right in the middle of it.
 President Bush will hurt himself immensely if he does not dismantle the Taliban.

 Logistically, this will have to happen soon.
-Ramadan begins on November 17th, and America will not launch military operations against Muslims during that month-long religious period.
+Ramadan, a month-long Islamic religious holiday, begins on Nov.
+17, and America will not launch military operations against Muslims during that period.

 Also, the Taliban support is weak right now inside of Afghanistan.
 There are reports of desertions within the army and, of course, millions of Afghan refugees are running from their government.